DataDink/InteractionLib/README.md

 The data-interaction attributes and what they do
 ------------------------------------------------
 * data-interaction
-    * Executes the jQuery plug-in on the element
+    * Executes the jQuery plugin on the element
     * Example: data-interaction="datepicker" is the same as $('selector').datepicker();
 * data-configuration-x (optional)
     * Sets the configuration value 'x' when wiring the element to the plugin